rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 #### Error Detection Location

-A users ability to complete a form may be impacted if the [validation notification](../validation-notifications/#form-control-validation-notification) is not displayed in a manner the user expects.
+A user's ability to complete a form may be impacted if the [validation notification](../validation-notifications/#form-control-validation-notification) is not displayed in a manner the user expects.

-Displaying all validation in a [validation summary](../validation-notifications/#validation-summary) at the top of a page or top/bottom of a form will produce a poorer user experience than providing messaging inline as the user interacts with each form element.
 When providing inline instruction it is important to be non-disruptive, as enabling users to think less allows them to complete a form more quickly.
 We can help reduce a user's cognitive lift by adding any additional information to locations within their natural reading flow, either to the right of the form element or below it.
+Displaying all validation in a [validation summary](../validation-notifications/#validation-summary) at the top of a page or top/bottom of a form will produce a poorer user experience than providing messaging inline as the user interacts with each form element.

 Cedar recommends placing validation information below the form field for a couple of reasons: